hiro2016/ergodox_gui_configurator/README_CLT.md

 register_code is called at key down time for w.

 + Why is this bug a big deal
-CLT Emitter is used to temporarily change layer and CLT receptor is a macro that does things at key release time.
+CLT Emitter is used to temporarily swap layers and CLT receptor is a macro that does things at key release time.
 + Given:
 A user input of: `R key press, CLT key press, W key press` R key bound to CLT receptor marco.